 Congregation Micah’s Serving Our Seniors enhances the spiritual, educational, and social experiences of Congregation Micah’s senior members.
 Offering live streaming of our worship services allows homebound seniors to still experience holidays and Shabbat with the larger congregation.
 Additionally, the “Lunch & Learn” seminars held in conjunction with our Thursday “Schmooze & Views” program provide access to a variety of engaging speakers which, along with the provided lunches, increases program depth and participation.

 Gordon Jewish Community Center Shalom Taxi provides needed transportation services for Seniors 62 years or older.
 Many seniors utilize this transportation for shopping, doctor’s appointments, and Synagogue services.
-Shalom Taxi helping Seniors continue to live independently and feel connected with the Jewish community.
+Shalom Taxi helps Seniors continue to live independently and feel connected with the Jewish community.

 West End Synagogue Sandi Goldstein Learn and Lunch program provides socialization and a nutritious hot kosher lunch in a Jewish learning environment to seniors.

 Gordon Jewish Community Center Senior Adult Newsletter provides the "over 65" crowd with information geared specifically for them.
-Each agency/congregation submits monthly senior adult activities and programs and the information is compiled and formatted in large print and inserted in the The Nashville Jewish Observer.
+Each agency/congregation submits monthly senior adult activities and programs and the information is compiled and formatted in large print and inserted in The Nashville Jewish Observer.